wot-oss/tmc-ui/README.md

 ## Custom theme

-Customize colors by editing CSS variables in `theme.css`.
+Customize the colors of the UI by editing CSS variables in `theme.css`.
 The light theme is defined under calss `:root`, and the dark theme under `.dark`.
 If you delete any of the defined variables, the default values will be useds.
 All color values must be specified in hexadecimal format.

 Variables (edit in `src/theme.css`):